Bentleigh Project: Sleek Urban Design for a Newly Built Property

 Let me fill you in on some of the considerations in each space, as well as a few of the suppliers.

-Starting with the Contemporary Luxe Living Room
+It All Started in the Contemporary Luxe Living Room

 The open-plan living, dining and kitchen area sits at the back of the home and it’s flooded with light.
 That was already a positive going into the project.
 Sheers were of course on the agenda to diffuse some of the glare, but it was also about keeping that sense of space ever-present.
 You’ll notice there’s a lot of room to move in here, and that was absolutely intentional.

 There’s such a tendency to cram too much furniture into a room but here I wanted pieces to breathe.
 So when it came to all of the products I brought in, it started with a textural floor rug from The Rug Collection to ground the space.
 Then, my grey upholstered sofa from Calibre Furniture.
 It was adorned with cushions from L&M Home filled with the only cushion inserts you should ever buy.

 The colour palette was moody and somewhat masculine.
 Nothing too dark, but I wanted to steer clear of jewel tones in large doses.
 It’s become somewhat predictable in a modern luxe living room to just velvet the life out of the space.
 But I wanted this room to feel more timeless.
 I mean, there’s one velvet armchair, but that was it.

 The round marble coffee table was an essential element to give the space a little fluidity, and then Urban Road art and a shelf adorned with affordable accessories finished the room off.

 We Were Super Savvy with the Decor Spend

 You’ve read all about my skimp-meets-spurge approach to design before (if you haven’t, click the link and give it a look over).
 It’s how I got these clients their contemporary luxe living room without dropping too much cash.